-The Syndicate is managed by PMA, a company that is a subsidiary within the Liberty Group.
-During the financial year the Syndicate incurred managing agent fees of $\pounds 1.1m$ (2017: $\pounds 1.0m$).
-In addition to the fee for managing the Syndicate, PMA recharges costs incurred on behalf of managed syndicates.
-During the financial year, total expenses recharged to the Syndicate amounted to $\pounds 10.0m$ (2017: $\pounds 9.7m$).
-At the end of the year, $\pounds 3.5m$ remains outstanding (2017: $\pounds 2.3m$).
+The Syndicate is managed by HMA, a company that from 20 August is a subsidiary within the Hamilton Group (previously a subsidiary within the Liberty Mutual Group).
+During the financial year the Syndicate incurred managing agent fees of £1.0m (2018: £1.1m).
+In addition to the fee for managing the Syndicate, HMA recharges costs incurred on behalf of managed syndicates.
+During the financial year, total expenses recharged to the Syndicate amounted to £13.6m (2018: £10.0m).
+At the end of the year, £5.5m remains outstanding (2018: £3.5m).

-There was no profit commission charged by the managing agent relating to the 2016 closed year of account result of the Syndicate during 2018 (2017: £0.4m on 2015 year of account result).
+There was no profit commission charged by the managing agent relating to the 2017 closed year of account result of the Syndicate during 2019 (2018: none on 2016 year of account result).